0x78654C/xTerminal/README.md

     ------------------------ System ------------------------
     ls        -- List directories and files on a directory.
 Use -h for additional parameters.
                    -h   : Displays this message.
-                   -d  : Display duplicate files in a directory and subdirectories.
+                   -dup : Display duplicate files in a directory and subdirectories.
                           Example1: ls -d <directory_path>
                           Example2: ls -d -e <directory_path> (scans for duplicate files with same extension)
                           Example3: ls -d <directory_path> -o <file_to_save>
                           Example4: ls -d -e <directory_path> -o <file_to_save>  (scans for duplicate files with same extension).
                           Example5: ls -d -length (sets the length of bytes from where will be the MD5 hash extracted.
 If is set to 0 or less than will scan the entire file.)
                    -s   : Displays size of files in current directory and subdirectories.
                    -c   : Counts files and directories and subdirectories from current directory.
                    -cf  : Counts files from current directory and subdirectories with name containing a specific text.
                           Example: ls -cf <search_text>
                    -cd  : Counts directories from current directory and subdirectories with name containing a specific text.
                           Example: ls -cd <search_text>
                    -ct  : Display creation date time of files and folders from current directory.
                    -la  : Displays last access date time of files and folders from current directory.
                    -hl  : Highlights specific files/directories with by a specific text.
 Ex.: ls -hl <higlighted_text>
                    -o   : Saves the output to a file.
 Ex.: ls -o <file_to_save>
                    -t   : Display tree structure of directories.
 Use with param -o for store the output in a file: Ex.: ls -t -o <file_name>
     ch        -- Displays a list of previous commands typed in terminal.
 Use -h for additional parameters.
                     For display the last X commands that was used: ch x(numbers of commands to be displayed) -h   : Displays this message.